dusty-nv/jetson-containers/README.md

 $ ./scripts/docker_build_all.sh
 ```

-Note that the TensorFlow and PyTorch pip wheel installers for aarch64 are automatically downloaded by the Dockerfiles from the [Jetson Zoo](https://elinux.org/Jetson_Zoo).
+Note that the TensorFlow and PyTorch pip wheel installers for aarch64 are automatically downloaded in the Dockerfiles from the [Jetson Zoo](https://elinux.org/Jetson_Zoo).

 ## Testing the Containers